scala/make-release-notes/hand-written.md

 Before reporting a bug, please have a look at these [known issues](https://issues.scala-lang.org/issues/?jql=project%20%3D%20SI%20AND%20fixVersion%20%21%3D%20%22Scala%202.11.0-RC1%22%20AND%20affectedVersion%20%3D%20%22Scala%202.11.0-RC1%22%20%20and%20resolution%20%3D%20unresolved%20ORDER%20BY%20priority%20DESC).

+Scala 2.11.0-RC1 ships with akka-actor 2.3.0-RC4, which we now know to be the last RC (it wasn't release when RC1 was cut).
+The next Scala 2.11 RC will ship with (the identical) akka-actor 2.3.0 final.

 ### Scala IDE for Eclipse
 The Scala IDE with this release built in is available at the following update-site: